NHSDigital/fdp-react-design-system/src/components/NavigationSplitView/README.md

 ## Automatic Content Header (Selected Item Title)

-By default a header bar containing a BackLink + the selected item label is only shown in the mobile detail view (list / cards layouts) when an item is selected.
+By default a header bar containing a BackLink and the selected item label is only shown in the mobile detail view (list / cards layouts) when an item is selected.

 Enable a consistent title bar on wider breakpoints via `autoContentHeader`: